iamyoussefezzat/iamyoussefezzat/README.md

 ## 🌟 About Me
 - Skilled in **JavaScript / React / Node.js / Express / PostgreSQL** working with the PERN stack.
 - Currently studying **iOS development** with **Swift** and **SwiftUI**.
-- Strong believer in continuous learning: actively engaged with :contentReference[oaicite:0]{index=0} by :contentReference[oaicite:1]{index=1} to enhance computer science fundamentals.
+- Currently leveling up my CS skills with Harvard’s CS50 by Harvard to enhance computer science fundamentals.
-- I love solving real-world problems through code and constantly refine my workflow, architecture and design sense.
+-
 ---

 ## 🧰 Tech Stack & Skills